 - As you write up your results, please discuss the reasoning that you used in arriving at the various choices for the factors in the Kaya identity, i.e., provide justification for why your choices reflect plausible policies that governments could in principle implement to achieve the necessary reductions.
 If your projections depart from what might be expected based on an extrapolation of past historic trends, provide some justification.
 Your discussion here might, for example, be guided by the plot of the required amounts of carbon-free energy to meet the requirements of your scenario, which is provided by the Kaya calculator tool.
 You will probably want to do some additional background reading.
 A good place to start would be the original 2001 IPCC report on SRES scenarios: Special Report on Emissions Scenarios.

-- Save your word processing document as either a Microsoft Word or PDF file in the following format:
+- Save your word processing document as either a Microsoft Word or PDF file and upload to the appropriate location in Canvas.

 Submitting your work